 - A. The commissioning team shall consist of, but not be limited to, representatives of Contractor, including Project Superintendent and subcontractors, installers, schedulers, suppliers, and specialists deemed appropriate by the Department of Veterans Affairs (VA) and Commissioning Agent. - B. Members Appointed by Contractor: - Contractor' Commissioning Manager: The designated person, company, or entity that plans, schedules and coordinates the commissioning activities for the construction team. - 2.
 Contractor's Commissioning Representative(s): Individual(s), each having authority to act on behalf of the entity he or she represents, explicitly organized to implement the commissioning process through coordinated actions. - C. Members Appointed by VA: - Commissioning Agent: The designated person, company, or entity that plans, schedules, and coordinates the commissioning team to implement the commissioning process.
-The construction contractor will engage and hire the CxA for this contract themselves. - User: Representatives of the facility user and operation and maintenance personnel. - 3.
-A/E: Representative of the Architect and engineering design professionals.
+The VA will engage the CxA under a separate contract. - 2.
+User: Representatives of the facility user and operation and maintenance personnel.